 Whether you’re a local looking for a better deal, or a visitor to Australia needing a phone plan to get you by for a few weeks, prepaid SIM cards are a great option.
+Instead of billing you after the expiry period like postpaid plans, prepaid plans give you more flexibility.
 Packed with commitment-free value, there are some awesome deals going on prepaid SIM cards these days, which is why we’ve put together this guide covering all different price points – so you can find the best deal for your call, text and data needs.

-You can pick up a prepaid SIM card from supermarkets, petrol stations or your local 7-Eleven while you drink a Slurpee, but on this page, we’ll focus on the best SIM cards you can find online through Canstar Blue’s database of 30+ providers.
-Hit a link below to jump to your preferred price point, or keep scrolling until something catches your eye.
+On this page, we’ll focus on the best SIM cards you can find online through Canstar Blue’s database of 30+ providers.
+Click a link below to jump to your preferred price point, or keep scrolling until something catches your eye.

 - Prepaid SIM cards under $20